 Place them in a heavy pan and pour a little water in the bottom, no more than a half a cup.

-- Bring the plums to a boil, stirring often so that they don't burn on the bottom.
+Bring the plums to a boil, stirring often so that they don't burn on the bottom.

 Add the cinnamon stick and the cloves.

-- Boil gently for 3 or more hours, stirring often.
+Boil gently for 3 or more hours, stirring often.

 Bring the jam/butter back to a boil until it has reduced as far as you want it and is very thick.

-Put screw caps on jars and screw down until just tight.
+To can, put screw caps on jars and screw down until just tight.
 Place the jars into a pot of boiling water, make sure they are covered with two inches of water.
 Boil for 5 to 20 minutes, depending on your elevation.

-- 0-1000 feet - 5 minutes
+- 0-1000 feet: 5 minutes

-- 1001 - 3000 feet - 10 minutes
+- 1001 - 3000 feet: 10 minutes

-- 3001 - 6000 feet - 15 minutes
+- 3001 - 6000 feet: 15 minutes

-- 6001 - 8000 feet - 20 minutes
+- 6001 - 8000 feet: 20 minutes